What do Buddha, Jesus Christ, and the hipster yoga instructor sitting at your local coffee shop (reading Eat, Pray, Love, no less) have in common?

 It’s all about intention.

 Mudrās can help with many things, both mental and physical.
 They help us focus.
 They channel our energy.
-And they help us connect to external and internal selves.
+And they help us connect to our external and internal selves.

 Mudrās improve the flow of oxygen through deep breathing and improve the function of the nervous system.
 Proper breathing practiced through meditation and mudrās helps relieve muscle tension, anxiety, and regulates blood pressure.